You don’t need to go to a far-flung Pacific island or the Caribbean for a snorkeling vacation; some of the best snorkeling places are in the USA.

 Rapelling through an opening at the top used to be the only way in this spring, but a tunnel was drilled horizontally for easier access.

-What do you think is the best snorkeling in the US?
+Where do you think is the best snorkeling place in the US?

 Now that you have this list of the best snorkeling spots in the USA, you’re all set to plan your snorkeling vacation!